-Uninsured and Underinsured Motorist Attorney with Offices in Morristown and Newton, NJ
+Uninsured and Underinsured Motorist Attorney Parsipanny NJ

-Serving Motor Vehicle Accident Victims across Hopatcong, Netcong, Parsipanny, Denville, East Hanover, Dover, Morris County and Sussex County
+Serving Motor Vehicle Accident Victims across Hopatcong, Netcong, Parsipanny, Denville, East Hanover, Dover, Morris County, and Sussex County

 While it is legally required to carry motor vehicle insurance in New Jersey, many drivers do not.
-Along these lines, many drivers carry basic, minimal insurance policies which will not cover many damages incurred when motor vehicle accidents result in major property damage or serious injury.
+Along these lines, many drivers carry basic, minimal insurance policies which will not cover any damages incurred when motor vehicle accidents result in major property damage or serious injury.
 Thankfully, uninsured and underinsured motorist coverage may protect victims of injurious accidents while providing financial compensation to cover expenses including medical bills, property damages, lost wages, and more.

 The personal injury legal team of The Law Offices of Michael P. Burakoff has extensive experience serving motor vehicle accident victims across Morris and Sussex County towns including Newton, Morristown, Roxbury, Dover, East Hanover, Morris Plains, Andover, Chatham, and across Northern New Jersey.
 Attorney Burakoff has practiced personal injury law exclusively since starting his practice in 1976.
-This concentrated focus allows our firm to offer well informed and high quality legal services for clients in need.
+This concentrated focus allows our firm to offer well informed and high-quality legal services for clients in need.

 Call our Morristown office or our Newton office today for a free and confidential consultation regarding your potential personal injury claim for a wrongful car accident, truck accident, motorcycle accident, or any other type of motor vehicle accident.